LogitRank

 Can I do AEO without an existing SEO strategy?

 Yes.
-AEO operates on a different technical layer — entity verification, structured data, and Knowledge Graph signals — that does not depend on an existing SEO programme.
+AEO operates on a different technical layer, entity verification, structured data, and Knowledge Graph signals, that does not depend on an existing SEO programme.
 However, a business that has invested in SEO already has some of the document-layer signals that complement AEO.
 The two disciplines reinforce each other.
 Starting AEO without SEO is viable; running both is more effective.

 Does Google AI Overviews use the same signals as Google Search rankings?

-Google AI Overviews uses a retrieval-augmented process that draws from the live web index — so content quality and relevance still influence what gets retrieved — but entity verification signals (Knowledge Graph records, schema markup, consistent business data) determine how confidently a business is cited.
+Google AI Overviews uses a retrieval-augmented process that draws from the live web index, so content quality and relevance still influence what gets retrieved, but entity verification signals (Knowledge Graph records, schema markup, consistent business data) determine how confidently a business is cited.
 A business can rank on page one of Google Search and still be absent from AI Overviews if its entity is not verified.
 Conversely, strong entity signals can produce AI Overview citations even for businesses with modest traditional SEO rankings.

 How long does it take for AEO changes to affect AI-generated answers?

 It depends on the platform.
 Google's Knowledge Graph update timing is not published on a fixed schedule; practitioner observations suggest entity signals can begin appearing in Google AI Overviews within weeks of corrections, though timelines vary.
-For LLM-based platforms such as ChatGPT, the training cutoff means base knowledge only updates when the model is retrained — OpenAI does not publish retraining schedules, but gaps have historically ranged from months to over a year.
+For LLM-based platforms such as ChatGPT, the training cutoff means base knowledge only updates when the model is retrained, OpenAI does not publish retraining schedules, but gaps have historically ranged from months to over a year.
 ChatGPT also has real-time web browsing that can surface updated information faster.
 The search engine document index is the fastest layer, reflecting new content within days.
 Businesses should expect the process to be inconsistent across platforms for the first several months.

 Is entity verification the same thing as local SEO?

 They overlap but are not identical.
-Local SEO focuses on geographic relevance signals — proximity, local pack rankings, and Google Business Profile optimisation — primarily for traditional Google Search.
-Entity verification is broader: it establishes a consistent, machine-readable record of a business across Wikidata, schema markup, directory citations, and third-party content so that AI platforms — not just Google — can confirm the business as a credible entity.
+Local SEO focuses on geographic relevance signals, proximity, local pack rankings, and Google Business Profile optimisation, primarily for traditional Google Search.
+Entity verification is broader: it establishes a consistent, machine-readable record of a business across Wikidata, schema markup, directory citations, and third-party content so that AI platforms, not just Google, can confirm the business as a credible entity.
 Local SEO is one input into entity verification, not the whole picture.

-— LogitRank methodology attribution
+, LogitRank methodology

 This article relates to digital marketing strategy and Answer Engine Optimisation (AEO) only.
 It does not constitute financial product advice, general financial advice, or personal financial advice under the Corporations Act 2001 (Cth).
 LogitRank (ABN 86 367 289 522) is not an Australian Financial Services Licensee.